 When scheduling a book jobber, pick a slow day with no classes scheduled into the library.
 Sometimes that’s pretty difficult, so look ahead—even 3 or 4 weeks—to find a day that will probably have only incidental student visits.
 I’ve tried mornings and afternoons, and afternoons are better for me; I’ve gotten my “To Do’s” out of the way and am able to concentrate on choosing books.

 For my first jobber meeting I figured about an hour.
-Big mistake: I spent more than 3 hours with her!
+Big mistake—I spent more than 3 hours with her!
 Fortunately it was a slow afternoon with few interruptions, and we were able to get through most of those 3 carts of non-fiction books.
-Since then, I allow a 3-hour window as my default time period.
+Now I allow a 3-hour window as my default time period.

 A few students do come into the library, so I invite them to look over the books.
 Not only do they appreciate having some input, they often offer choices I wasn’t considering.
 Students spread the news about the great books I’m buying, so when the order arrives students are already excited to check them out!